newtfire/newTutorials/SVG/stroke-dasharray/strokeDasharray.md

 ### In XSLT

-In XSLT, we can use math functions, so we are allow to throw away our calculator.
+In XSLT, we can use math functions, so we are allowed to throw away our calculator.
 ```xml
 xmlns:math="http://www.w3.org/2005/xpath-functions/math"
     exclude-result-prefixes="xs math"